Senusret II: Length of reign

 That pharaoh built a complete pyramid at Kahun, with a solid granite funerary temple and complex of buildings.
 Such projects optimally took fifteen to twenty years to complete, even with the mudbrick cores used in Middle Kingdom pyramids.

-At present, the problem concerning the reign length of Senusret II is irresolvable but many Egyptologists today prefer to assign him a reign of 9 or 10 years only given the absence of higher dates attested for him beyond his 8th regnal year.
+At present, the problem concerning the reign length of Senusret II is irresolvable but some Egyptologists today prefer to assign him a reign of 9 or 10 years only given the absence of higher dates attested for him beyond his 8th regnal year.
 This would entail amending the 19-year figure which the Turin Canon assigns for a 12th dynasty ruler in his position to 9 years instead.
 However, Senusret II's monthly figure on the throne might be ascertained.
 According to Jürgen von Beckerath, the temple documents of El-Lahun, the pyramid city of Sesostris/Senusret II often mention the Festival of "Going Forth to Heaven" which might be the date of death for this ruler.
 These documents state that this Festival occurred on IV Peret day 14.
 However, Rita Gautschy states that this Festival date did not mark the actual day of Senusret II's death, but of his funeral or burial.
-Lisa Saladino Haney observe. based on Gautschy's interpretation of this date, "Therefore, if one takes seventy days from the feast day IV Peret 14, one gets II Peret 4 as the approximate date of death of Senwosret/[Senusret II].
+Lisa Saladino Haney observes based on Gautschy's interpretation of this date, "Therefore, if one takes seventy days from the feast day IV Peret 14, one gets II Peret 4 as the approximate date of death of Senwosret/[Senusret II].